-In the summer of 2011, Virginia Palacios helped to launch the Safe Fracking Coalition in Laredo, Texas.
-The coalition held two town halls and gave presentations to raise awareness about potential environmental impacts of accelerating oil and gas development in the Eagle Ford Shale region.
-Virginia earned her Masters of Environmental Management from Duke University’s Nicholas School of the Environment in May of 2012.
+Virginia earned her Masters of Environmental Management from Duke University’s Nicholas School of the Environment in 2012.
 At Duke, Virginia founded the Drilling, Environment, and Economics Network (DEEN) to convene researchers with different perspectives about the costs and benefits of oil and gas development.
+In 2011, she helped to organize two town halls in Laredo, Texas to raise awareness about the potential human health and environmental impacts of rapidly accelerating oil and gas development in the Eagle Ford Shale.
 In her master’s thesis, Palacios examined data detailing the chemistry of formation waters in the Eagle Ford Shale, and recommended which chemicals to test for in baseline groundwater quality testing for counties in the Eagle Ford Shale region.

-Palacios’ prior work includes investigation of soil erosion rates and slurry pond capacities in a coal mine permit application, and a meta-analysis of native grassland carbon sequestration rates compared to afforested grasslands.
+While attending Duke, Palacios also investigated soil erosion rates and slurry pond capacities in a coal mine permit application, and conducted a meta-analysis of native grassland carbon sequestration rates compared to afforested grasslands.
+Prior to graduate school, Palacios restored native habitats in California and taught youth about climate change and environmental conservation as an AmeriCorps volunteer.
 Virginia was a commercial- and instrument-rated airplane pilot before changing careers in 2007.

 - Masters of Environmental Management, Duke University Nicholas School of the Environment, 2012